Series: The Battle of Vathapi #3 (Not a Standalone)

 My Thoughts:

 This is NOT a standalone.
 The trilogy should be read in the same order for it to make sense.
+Check out my reviews for Nandi's Charge and Varaha's Vengeance.

 As with the previous two books, we get a list of the characters and their roles neatly categorized kingdom-wise.
 There are a couple of illustrations as well.

-The last book of the trilogy is also the smallest in the series and is packed to the brim with action.
+The last book of the trilogy is the smallest in the series and is packed to the brim with action.
 We jump right into the main plot with the initial chapters continuing the individual threads from before.

-The narration does slack or dip at any point.
+The narration doesn't slack or dip at any point.
 We move on from one scene to another and from one setting to another at a steady pace.
 This keeps the momentum going (with loads of tension) and puts the reader in the right mood to anticipate the war scenes.

 The women don’t have much role in this one, though they do their bit.
 The leading ladies have to spend a lot of time waiting but that cannot be changed.
 That’s how it is.
 Since the aspect is more in the background, we can continue to focus on the plot development.